- Military Basics

 Many military spouses — and even some service members — have started a business or side job in today’s gig economy.
 And being your own employer means you are responsible for additional taxes and tax reporting.

-Read on for the latest tax information related to COVID-19 and to learn the basics of self-employment taxes.
+Read on to learn the basics of self-employment taxes.

 Free MilTax Services